WalletWasabi/WasabiDoc/docs/using-wasabi/RestoreElectrum.md

 	:::tip Get your master private and public keys inside Wasabi:
 	- Go to `Advanced` tab -> `Wallet Info`.
-	- Copy your `Extended Account zprv`
+	- Copy your `Extended Account zprv`.
-	- Copy your `Extended Account zpub`
+	- Copy your `Extended Account zpub`.
 	:::

 4. Open the wallet file you created in Electrum.